LogicAppUnit/TestingFramework/README.md

 # Future Improvements and Changes

 This is a list of possible future improvements and changes for the framework.
-Please create a new issue in GitHub if there are other features that you would like to see.
+Please create a [new issue in GitHub](https://github.com/LogicAppUnit/TestingFramework/issues) if there are other features that you would like to see.

-- Ability to mock an `Invoke workflow` action to remove dependencies on a called workflow.
-- Improve the creation of the mocked responses using the mock HTTP server, perhaps using Fluent notation to create the responses.
+- Improve the creation of the mocked responses using the mock HTTP server, perhaps using Fluent notation to match requests and create the responses.
-- Reduce the number of dependent packages.
+- Add a test configuration option to allow the port number for the mock HTTP server to be changed from the default of 7075.